 In 1994, Global Wrap® used this process to develop the system to shrink wrap new buildings under construction during the winter in order to keep the heat in, the trades working, and the projects on their critical paths to completion.
 This revolutionized the temporary building envelope needs for weather protection.
 In this same year, Global Wrap® installed the first shrink wrap Class 1 environmental containment for asbestos and lead abatement projects.

-In 1995, Global Wrap built the framework for shrink wrapping roof decks damaged by water, hail and fire; the company has been the dynamic in every major hurricane since.
+In 1995, Global Wrap invented the shrink wrapping of roofs damaged by water, hail and fire; the company has been the dynamic in every major hurricane since.
 Within the same year, the organization was brought onto the project for the Oklahoma City Bombing.
 Global Wrap was the first company cleared by the FBI to wrap structures across the Murrah Federal Building to contain the asbestos leaking on the rescue workers.

 In 2005 Global Wrap® spent three months shrink wrapping buildings and roof decks after Hurricane Katrina.